The health benefits of walnuts can include helping you lose weight, improving your cholesterol, and keeping your brain healthy.

 "It is exciting to see the strength of the evidence from this analysis across the U.S. population supporting the previous results of animal studies that have shown the neuroprotective benefit from eating walnuts,” said UCLA nutritional epidemiologist Lenore Arab, PhD, who headed the study.

-There are numerous ingredients in walnuts that may explain the brain benefits of the nuts — including antioxidants, vitamins, and minerals.
+There are numerous ingredients in walnuts that may explain the health benefits of walnuts for your brain — including antioxidants, vitamins, and minerals.
 Walnuts are also the only nuts that contain a significant amount of alpha-linolenic acid, a plant-based omega-3 fatty acid that has been found to have both heart and brain health benefits.

 "It isn't every day that research results in such simple advice — eating a handful of walnuts daily as a snack, or as part of a meal, can help improve your cognitive health," said Arab.
 “And it's a realistic amount — less than a handful per day (13 grams)."